SameerJS6/QuadB-Assignment/README.md

 1. **Booking Form Dialog:** Easily book tickets using a user-friendly dialog with details stored in local storage.

 1. **Snackbar Notification:** Receive instant feedback with a snackbar notification upon successful booking.

+## Tech Stack

+Built exclusively with React JS and plain CSS, this application stands out for its commitment to simplicity and independence.
+No Tailwind or UI Library was employed, ensuring a bespoke development experience.

 ## Mockups